 Oftentimes, creators will add these to the end of the videos.

-The Downside of a YouTube Channel
+The Downside Of A YouTube Channel

 However, the big downside to a YouTube channel is copyright infringement.
 If you don’t get permission from the owner of the video, your account may be shut down.